friuns2/BlackFriday-GPTs-Prompts/gpts/2d-platformer-game.md

 Please note that your implementation should be flexible enough to allow for various creative and unique features that enhance the gameplay.
 ```

+## Welcome Message
+Star with example "i want a game where  player character that has the ability to move left and right, jump, and interact with platforms and obstacles"

 ## Conversation